PrestaShop/prestashop-specs/back-office/wishlist.md

 I can permanently remove a favorite product from the list by clicking on remove and a pop-up appears confirming that the product has been removed from the list.

-You can remove a product from the favorites directly within the product sheet or a product listing, by clicking on the heart (which becomes empty).

 Products with several options:
 - If I delete my product from a product page, the product with combinations X and quantity Y will be removed.
 - If I delete my product from a listing page (where there are no combination options), it removes only the product with the default combination - if it ever was added.
 If I have added any combination that is not the default one, then the product block in the listing does not display the full heart icon.
 It is full only if I have added the product with its default combination.